 Don't forget to use this channel to inspire your team and celebrate big wins! 🎉

-Provide feedback & make decisions
+Provide feedback and make decisions

-Create a private channel called something like #read-me-ceo and ask members to post items that are ready for your feedback and approval.
+Create a private channel called something like #read-me-ceo, and ask members to post items that are ready for your feedback and approval.

 Centralise your contact with external collaborators (e.g. consultants, board members and vendors) by adding them to your workspace as multi-channel or single-channel guests.

 Discuss information like budgeting and hiring in private channels.
 You can share your final decisions with the company in a public forum, such as your #announcements channel.

 As an executive, we know that you’re short on time.
 Unlike a crowded inbox, you can organise Slack to help you focus on what's top of mind.

 - Star your most important channels to bring them to the top of your sidebar.